saqlainrasheed/30days_MERN_Challenge/README.md

 3. day18 today I tried to build a image gallery using pexels API.
 4. day19 finally completed the gallery app.
 5. day20 finally I am back after a almost a week and created a small app.
+6. day21 learned routing in react using react-router-dom